History of Salman Rushdie in Timeline

 2017: Publication of The Golden House

-In 2017, The Golden House, a satirical novel by Salman Rushdie set in contemporary America, was published.
+In 2017, Salman Rushdie's satirical novel The Golden House, set in contemporary America, was published.

-August 2019: Criticism of revocation of special status of Jammu and Kashmir
+August 2019: Criticized Revocation of Special Status of Jammu and Kashmir

-In August 2019, Salman Rushdie criticized the revocation of the special status of Jammu and Kashmir, tweeting that what was happening there was an atrocity.
+In August 2019, Salman Rushdie criticized the revocation of the special status of Jammu and Kashmir, calling it an atrocity.

 2019: Publication of Quichotte

-In 2019, Quichotte, a modern retelling of Don Quixote by Salman Rushdie, was published.
+In 2019, Salman Rushdie's Quichotte, a modern retelling of Don Quixote, was published.

-In 2019, Salman Rushdie's work, Quichotte, was shortlisted for the Booker Prize.
+In 2019, Salman Rushdie's novel "Quichotte" was shortlisted for the Booker Prize.

-In July 2020, Salman Rushdie was one of the 153 signers of the "Harper's Letter", also known as "A Letter on Justice and Open Debate", that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted."
+In July 2020, Salman Rushdie was among the 153 signers of the "Harper's Letter", also known as "A Letter on Justice and Open Debate", which expressed concern over the constriction of free exchange of information and ideas.

 2021: Publication of Languages of Truth

-In 2021, Languages of Truth, a collection of essays written between 2003 and 2020 by Salman Rushdie, was published.
+In 2021, Salman Rushdie's Languages of Truth, a collection of essays written between 2003 and 2020, was published.

-In October 2022, it was reported that Salman Rushdie had lost sight in one eye and the use of one hand but survived the August 2022 murder attempt.
+On 23 October 2022, Wylie reported that Rushdie had lost sight in one eye and the use of one hand but survived the murder attempt.

 2022: Stabbing at Chautauqua Institution

-In 2022, Rushdie survived a stabbing at the Chautauqua Institution in Chautauqua, New York, that led to loss of his right eye and damage to his liver and hands.
+In 2022, Salman Rushdie was stabbed at the Chautauqua Institution in New York, resulting in the loss of his right eye and damage to his liver and hands.

 February 2023: Publication of Victory City

-In February 2023, Rushdie's fifteenth novel, Victory City, was published.
-The book is described as an epic tale of a woman who breathes a fantastical empire into existence and was Rushdie's first released work after he was attacked and severely injured in 2022.
+In February 2023, Salman Rushdie's fifteenth novel, Victory City, was published.
+It was his first released work after being attacked in 2022.

-October 2023: Expression of horror at Hamas' attack and Israel's retaliation
+October 2023: Expressed horror at Hamas attack on Israel and Israel's retaliation

 In October 2023, Salman Rushdie expressed his "horror" at both Hamas' attack on Israel and Israel's retaliation in the Gaza Strip and called for a "cessation in hostilities".

-In January 2024, the jury selection for the trial of Hadi Matar, Rushdie's attacker, was originally scheduled to begin on January 8, 2024.
-However, Matar's lawyer successfully petitioned to delay the trial so that they could review Rushdie's memoir and any related materials before the trial began, as the documents constitute evidence.
+In January 2024, the jury selection for the trial was originally scheduled to begin on 8 January 2024.
+However, Matar's lawyer successfully petitioned to delay the trial, arguing that they are entitled to see the memoir and any related materials before Matar stands trial, as the documents constitute evidence.

 April 2024: Publication of Knife: Meditations After an Attempted Murder

-In April 2024, Rushdie's autobiographical book, Knife: Meditations After an Attempted Murder, was published.
-The book details the attack Rushdie experienced and his recovery and was longlisted for the 2024 National Book Award for Nonfiction.
+In April 2024, Salman Rushdie's autobiographical book Knife: Meditations After an Attempted Murder, about the 2022 attack and his recovery, was published and was a finalist for the 2024 National Book Award for Nonfiction.

-In February 2025, Hadi Matar, the attacker, was found guilty of attempted murder and assault in connection with the stabbing of Salman Rushdie.
+In February 2025, the attacker, Hadi Matar, was found guilty of attempted murder and assault in connection with the stabbing.